Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/advanced-topics/message-system/custom-messages.md

 Custom messages comes in two forms: named and unnamed.

+To send messages from client to client, server to client, and client to server through the provided `clientId`.
+For example, from client to server provide `NetworkManager.Singleton.ServerClientId` as the `clientId`.

 ## Unnamed Messages

 Unnamed messages can be thought of as a single sending channel.
 A message sent has one receive handler, this is useful for building your own custom messaging system.

 **Usage**

 ```csharp